Malolactic Fermentation in Champagne: Creaminess or Freshness?

 Aromatics Butter, brioche, nuts Citrus, green apple

-Aging Potential Ready to drink sooner Longer development
+Aging potential Ready to drink earlier Longer development

 Terroir Expression

 The malo decision also significantly influences terroir expression.
-Champagnes without malo often show the mineral characteristics of their origin more clearly – the chalk of Cramant, the power of Aÿ, or the elegance of Mesnil-sur-Oger.
+Champagnes without malo often show more clearly the mineral characteristics of their origin, the chalk of Cramant, the power of Aÿ, or the elegance of Mesnil-sur-Oger.

 How do I recognize malo in the glass?